amoogat/Used-Car-Price-Prediction/README.md

 There was a fair amount of incomplete data, roughly 30% that was dropped.
 Some features were made by multiplying other scaled numerical columns together.

 ### Results
-Overall, this could be used to predict a price of a car well within +/- 25% of the car's price on average.
+Overall, this model could be used to predict a price of a car well within +/- 25% of the car's price on average.
 The mean absolute error was 3600.